tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 Non-blob field data buffers are handled by the `GetFieldData()` and `SetFieldData()` methods.

-For blob fields the `GetFieldData()` and `SetFieldData()` methods handle just a `TBlob` Pascal record, found in the record data buffer, to know where the actual blob data is.
+For blob fields the `GetFieldData()` and `SetFieldData()` methods just read the proper `TBlob` Pascal record, found in the record data buffer, in order to know where the actual blob data is.

 Blob fields require special handling which involves a custom [`TStream`](https://www.freepascal.org/docs-html/rtl/classes/tstream.html).